Skip to main content

 Optional statement regarding AI-generated content:

 Any form of cheating, including improper use of content generated by artificial intelligence, constitutes a violation of Northwestern’s academic integrity policy.
-Turnitin, which is already in use at Northwestern, is expanding its system to include artificial intelligence detection.

 Download a copy of this statement